 Want to know the quickest way to make this new goal setting routine to fail?
 Load it up with too much stuff.
-Starting small when you are making changes is how to stay focused on what is important.
+Starting small when you are making changes is how to stay focused on what is essential.

 Set one personal goal and one career goal.
 It may not sound like a lot.
 But, it’s already far more than you were doing before.
-As your muscle doing thing grows you can add more to it.
+As your muscle doing thing grows, you can add more to it.
 I think taking on three personal, and three career goals should be the max.
-More than that and you water down the important things.
+More than that and you water down the relevant things.
 Worse, you get discouraged and quit doing everything because you are not making progress on anything.

 Do great things with your goals.